Empty Homes Management Policy

 o Making sure that the property is safe, healthy, affordable and warm before the tenant moves in

-o Completing all required works and ensuring that the property is clean and in good repair before a tenant moves in, or agreeing an alternative with the tenant
+o Completing all required works and ensuring that the property is clean and in good repair before a tenant moves in

 o Providing the new tenant with the information necessary to ensure that they understand their obligations as a tenant and how to access information about the services that we provide

-o Carrying out a triage and necessary level of success plan (social or intermediate rent) or credit, tenancy and affordability checks (market rent) before the tenancy starts so that we understand the needs of the tenant and can offer appropriate services and make appropriate decisions.
+o Carrying out appropriate checks before the tenancy starts so that we understand the needs of the tenant and can offer appropriate services and make appropriate decisions.
+This is covered in our Lettings Policy.

 4.6 Our procedures ensure that –either ourselves or through partner local authorities or managing agents, the relevant checks on statutory entitlement to rent from us are carried out.